MinerProxy/WiseNoDevFee/README.md

 <a href="#chinese">《WiseNoDevFee 使用说明》</a>

-WiseNoDevFee Instructions
+About WiseNoDevFee
 =====================

-##Currently only supports all mainstream kernel anti-pumping##
+##Supports all mainstream kernel No DevFee##

-After decompressing the compressed file, run the WiseNoDevFee.exe file to start anti-pumping.
+After decompressing the compressed file, run the WiseNoDevFee.exe file to start No DevFee.
 By default, the kernel will be returned to the current mining wallet address, and the interception share will be automatically printed if the anti-water is successful.

 A brief description of the following functions: